team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 3. Close the ugly & slow GUI /j and open the terminal you downloaded.
 4. Run these commands (the bit before the ->) (you can change the directory names but here's what I like, assuming you'll continue to prefer the terminal) (the bolded bits are mnemonics to help you remember the commands):
    - `mkdir robotics` -> this command **m**a**k**es the 'robotics' **dir**ectory
-   - `cd robotics` -> **c**hange **d**irectory to 'robotics': these two are normal commands that work Everywhere Except Windows. 'robotics' should now be in your prompt (the thing before your cursor), showing you that you're in that directory.
+   - `cd robotics` -> **c**hange **d**irectory to 'robotics': cd and mkdir two are normal commands that work Everywhere Except Windows. 'robotics' should now be in your prompt (the thing before your cursor) (it should replace ~, which is another name for your home directory), showing you that you're in that directory.
    - `git clone https://github.com/team5735/SampleRobotCodebase` -> this uses **git** to **clone** (download) the repository at that URL.
 You can get the URL by copying it from the search bar after navigating to it on GitHub, or by copying it from here; whichever's easier.
    - `cd SampleRobotCodebase` -> the above git command 'clones' (downloads) the repository into the 'SampleRobotCodebase' directory, into which you can `cd`.
 5. Enjoy starting on the most rewarding learning curve of your life.
 The only downside is that you'll have to endure me (Sebastian) for help :^)